October 10th, 2011 by Darren Cottingham

 The reveal follows the unveiling last week of the 2012 Holden/Chevrolet Colorado on which it is based.

 The new D-Max shares the basics of its ladder-chassis platform and mechanical components with the 2012 Colorado but Isuzu’s ute gets a unique appearance.
 It will be distinguished by unique upswept headlights and a more conventional three-bar grille design.

 In the cabin the D-Max will be almost identical to the Colorado with it’s dashboard, control stack and steering wheel all matching up with Holden’s next ute.

 While full details for the new D-Max haven’t been revealed just yet, Isuzu has confirmed that a choice of two 2.5 litre diesel engines will be offered.
 Expect outputs of 85kW with 350Nm of torque for the lower spec diesel mill and 110kW with 470Nm for the higher spec model.
 There will also be an upgraded version of Isuzu’s 3.0 litre diesel which delivers 130kW and 380Nm of torque.
-Read the rest of this entry »
+Continue reading “2012 Isuzu D-Max ute revealed in Thailand” »

 Christmas has come just a couple of weeks late for Kiwi ute buyers with the announcement that Isuzu NZ is reducing prices on its D-Max range.
 From Jan 17th prices have been dropped on every model in the range.

 “With support from the factory we have been able to reduce the landed cost in New Zealand, and we are passing that straight on to Kiwi owners,” said the General Manager of Isuzu, Greg MacDonald.

 It means that, for example the LS 4WD model which previously sold at $54,990 now costs just $52,490 including GST.”